Check out this brilliant Billie Eilish and 'Animal Crossing' parody, 'Bass Guy'

 This comes after Mark Hoppus performed Blink-182 and +44 songs acoustically during a recent Animal Crossing live stream.
 The musician played ‘Wasting Time’ from the 1995 Blink album ‘Cheshire Cat’ before taking on ‘Apple Shampoo’ from ‘Dude Ranch’.

->Meanwhile, Billie Eilish has reflected on her career decisions so far and spoken of her desire to “live in the moment”<
+Meanwhile, Billie Eilish has reflected on her career decisions so far and spoken of her desire to “live in the moment”.